emmanuelkiranr/NodeJs/ASYNC.md

   func();
 }

+// If fn cb was stored in another variable like above then the below code won't work

 cb(function () {
   // fn without a name, anonymous fn console.log("123");
 });
 ```

-The fn call cb passes its parameter fn to its fn definition ie to func, so inside the definition if we need to call the fn, we only need to use the parma name as fn call, It would search for its fn definition which is in the fn call cb and executes it
+The fn call cb passes its parameter fn to its fn definition ie to func, so inside the definition if we need to call the fn, we only need to use the param name as fn call(since we assigned that fn to the param variable), It would search for its fn definition which is in the fn call cb and executes it

 Example: